 Despite the NRA’s dismissal, sexual harassment is very real for many women in the industry.

 “It’s the same thing everywhere I have ever worked, and I have been in this industry for almost 10 years now,” says Kirk, recalling a time when a regular licked hands of all female employees.
 “I’ve been groped at work.
 My hand has been grabbed and some guy pulled me across the bar and tried to kiss me.
-It’s disgusting.”
+It’s disgusting.” register company in denmark

 Management’s response?
 Deal with it.